 Individuals with a higher body mass index are susceptible to diabetes, heart problems and joint problems.
 Hence, if you have a higher than normal BMI, you will be charged a higher premium as compared to a person with a low or normal BMI.
 You can use our BMI calculator to keep a check your body mass index.

 Many health insurance companies refuse services to individuals with habits like smoking, drinking, or chewing tobacco.
 This is because such individuals are vulnerable to life-threatening conditions like cancer and heart problems.
-Companies covering such people charge a higher premium for their health insurance policy.
+Companies covering such people charge a higher premium for health insurance policy.

 There is a different premium rate for men and women.
 This is based on the assumption that women are more likely to be cautious in terms of taking preventive measures, regular health check-ups, etc.